 R1.
 Software is richly described with a plurality of accurate and relevant attributes.

-It is easier to reuse software if there are many descriptive labels attached to it.
+It is easier to find and reuse software if there are many descriptive labels attached to it.
 Software should be described for the categories of R1.1 (license), R1.2 (provenance), and additionally address the categories of metadata that facilitate reuse.
 Relevant attributes can be determined by repositories, and by communities who create and reuse software.
 Plurality means that, where possible, multiple terms for the same, similar or overlapping concepts should be provided to enable the broadest possible reuse.

 R1.1.
-Software is made available with a clear and accessible license.
+Software reuse requires a license.

-Software should have a license that clearly describes how it can be used and reused, ideally with conditions that are clear to humans and machines.
-This license should also be compatible with the licenses of the software’s dependencies.
+Software must have a license that clearly describes how it can be used and reused, ideally with conditions that are clear to humans and machines and as open as possible.
+This license must also be compatible with the licenses of the software’s dependencies.

 R1.2.
 Software is associated with detailed provenance.